ChrisMunene/ChrisMunene/README.md

-Before I say anything: if you're a founder or recruiter looking for talent, just hire me bruh.
-I'm cracked.

-Don't overthink it.
-My contact info is below.
-Just do it.

 ## Education 🎓
 - **Harvard University** - Bachelor of Arts, Computer Science.
 Graduated in 2021.
 Yes, during peak covid.
 It was great, *sigh*
 - **AIT Budapest** - Study Abroad.
 Took classes on Human Computer Interaction, Computer Graphics & Mobile App Dev.
 And learned Hungarian.